samschott/maestral/README.md

 - `maestral gui`: Starts the Maestral GUI.
 Creates a sync daemon if not already running.
 - `maestral start|stop`: Starts or stops the Maestral sync daemon.
 - `maestral pause|resume`: Pauses or resumes syncing.
-- `maestral autostart`: Sets the daemon to start on log in.
+- `maestral autostart -Y|-N`: Sets the daemon to start on log in.
 - `maestral status`: Gets the current status of Maestral.
 - `maestral file-status LOCAL_PATH`: Gets the sync status of an individual file or folder.
 - `maestral excluded add|remove|list`: Command group to manage excluded folders.